Song Kang-ho: 1998–2002: Path to leading roles

-Director Kim Jee-woon opened a new path for Song, who had been cast mainly as bullies and gangsters, by casting him as Young-min, the eldest son of Park In-hwan and Na Moon-hee, in his debut film, The Quiet Family (1998).
-In this film, Song showed the essence of comic cruelty acting.
+Director Kim Jee-woon opened a new path for Song, who had been cast mainly as bullies and gangsters, by casting him as Young-min, the eldest son of Park In-hwan and Na Moon-hee, in his debut film, The Quiet Family (1998) The movie was his second large role with Choi Min-sik.
 He then took on his first leading role as agent Lee Jang-gil, Han Suk-kyu's partner, in Kang Je-gyu's blockbuster thriller Shiri (1999).
 However, it was director Kim Jee-woon who elevated Song into leading actor status in his film The Foul King (2000).
 The movie was released in cinemas in February 2000, with Song portraying Lim Dae-ho, a bank clerk turned professional wrestler, for which he did most of his own stunts.
-Song's comic acting was topped with deep pathos, and his popularity increased.
-He always said that this role was his hardest role as an actor.
+Song's comedic acting was often praised as being topped with wide emotional range, and his popularity surged from the success of The Foul King.
+Song states this role was his hardest role as an actor.

 Song's performance in the Myung Film production Joint Security Area (2000) as North Korean Army sergeant Oh Joong-pil established him as one of South Korea's leading actors.
 He won the Best Actor Award at the 38th Grand Bell Awards for this performance.
 Song also starred in the first installment of Park Chan-wook's acclaimed Vengeance trilogy, Sympathy for Mr. Vengeance (2002), which centers on a father's pursuit of his daughter's kidnappers.
 In 2002, Song starred in another major production by Myung Films, YMCA Baseball Team (2002), which is about Korea's first baseball team formed in the early 20th century.